CybErr404/StatsProject2/README.md

 **WELCOME TO THE PROBABILITY AND APPLIED STATISTICS PROJECT 2 REPOSITORY!**
 This repository contains documentation, CSV files, a data plotter, salter, and smoother, a formula sheet, and a stats library.

 **NAVIGATION** Go through the src folder to find code related items.
-Go through other folders, like WrittenWorks, to find documentation and other information.
+Go through WrittenWorks to find documentation, CSV files, and written reports.

 **CODE -**
-Contains code from the updated Stats Library and a CSV file Plotter, Salter, and Smoother.
+Contains code from the updated Stats Library and a CSV file Plotter, Salter, and Smoother written in Java.
+A Plotter, Salter, and Smoother written in Octave as well as a Plotter, Salter, and Smoother using .jar files will eventually be added to the folder.

 **Stats Library -** This includes a full list of the following:
 Mean, median, mode, classic variance, classic standard deviation, the mn rule, permutations,